 - Made of natural ingredients without artificial preservatives

-8. Best Limited Ingredient Dog Food for Allergies – Natural Balance Review
+8. Best Limited Ingredient Dog Food for Allergies – Natural Balance

 Wondering the kind of diet with controlled ingredients for your pet?
 Well, the Natural Balance diet is formulated to limit the ingredients your pet consumes, thereby reducing potential allergic foods.
 Each ingredient has been examined and carefully selected to provide all the essential nutrients to bring out the best in your furry friend.

 Your pooch needs healthy food digestion, and the sweet potatoes, which are gluten-free, serve as the fiber to aid digestion.
-Pet parents want to see their pet grow into healthy adulthood, so this food is packed with essential vitamins and minerals to make this dream come true.
+Pet parents want to see their pet grow into healthy adulthood, so it is packed with essential vitamins and minerals to make this dream come true.
 Taurine is a quality source of amino acid that helps the heart muscles function properly.

 Another major ingredient in the meal is the chicken meal, which serves as a major source of protein.
 Peas also supply carbohydrates, they are rich in fiber, and aid digestion and bowel movement.
 The flaxseed in the meal is an essential source of Omega 3 & 6, which helps to improve the skin health of your pet.
 The meal is grain-free, without artificial flavors and preservatives, or other allergy triggering ingredients.